 ST. LOUIS — Consumers are suing an herbicide maker, citing alleged design defects and failure to warn users of its harmful effects.

-According to the complaint, the plaintiffs allege they suffered from injuries due to exposure to Roundup because the product contains the active ingredient glyphosate and the surfactant polyethoxylated tallow amine, which are dangerous to human health.
-As a result, the plaintiffs claim that they were diagnosed with non-Hodgkins lymphoma after using Roundup.
+According to the complaint, the plaintiffs allege they suffered injuries from exposure to Roundup because the product contains the active ingredient glyphosate and the surfactant polyethoxylated tallow amine, which they say are dangerous to human health.
+As a result, Roundup users claim they developed Non-Hodgkin's lymphoma.

-The plaintiffs hold Monsanto responsible because the defendant allegedly failed to investigate, study, test or promote the safety or to minimize the dangers to users and consumers of its product, failed to exercise reasonable care to warn of the dangerous risks associated with use and exposure to the product and wrongfully concealed information concerning the dangerous nature of Roundup.
+The plaintiffs hold Monsanto Co. responsible because the defendant allegedly failed to investigate, study, test or promote the safety of the product or to minimize the dangers to users and consumers of its product, failed to exercise reasonable care to warn of the dangerous risks associated with use and exposure to the product and wrongfully concealed information concerning the dangerous nature of Roundup.

-The plaintiffs request a trial by jury and seek judgment for compensatory and exemplary damages, costs, including reasonable attorneys' fees, court costs, and other litigation expenses, and such other and further relief as the court deems just and proper.
-They are represented by Mark R. Niemeyer and Michael S. Kruse of Niemeyer, Grebel & Kruse LLC in St. Louis.
+The plaintiffs request a trial by jury and seek judgment for compensatory damages in the amount in excess of $25,000, deter the defendant and other businesses, and such other and further relief as the court deems just.
+They are represented by Tor Hoerman and Kenneth J. Brennan of Torhoerman Law LLC in Edwardsville, Illinois.

 St. Louis 22nd Judicial Circuit Court case number 1722-CC010630